Facebook Pixel

 Implications for Employees

-For employees, this new law is to assure you additional protection, security, and a peaceful working environment anywhere in UAE.
+For employees, this new law is to assure you additional protection, security, and a peaceful working environment anywhere and at any job in UAE.
 Your rights are being taken seriously and there are legal mechanisms in place to protect you from exploitation.
 The law also provides a clear path for resolving disputes, which can help employees feel more confident in asserting their rights.

 One of the most significant benefits for employees is the assurance that they will receive the payments and benefits they are entitled to, even if their employer closes down the business.
 This is particularly important in a country like the UAE, where many workers are expatriates who rely on their income to support themselves and their families back home.